-We decided to up the vegetables and that's how our Mississippi pot roast with potatoes and carrots was created.
-While we love to slow cook the roast in our Crock-pot, since the carrots and potatoes don't change the cooking time, it would be easy to use our Instant Pot Mississippi pot roast recipe for those nights you need dinner on the table fast!
+While we usually make this in our Crock-pot, since the carrots and potatoes don't change the cooking time, you can easily make our Instant Pot Mississippi pot roast version for those nights you need dinner on the table fast.

 - Chuck roast - A boneless chuck roast is the most popular cut, it's a tough yet flavorful cut of beef that gets super tender and flavorful when cooked slowly.
-It also has a higher fat content than other roasts, which ups the flavor.
-Other options would also be beef brisket, sirloin, roast, or shoulder roast but all of those have less fat than a chuck roast.
+It also has a higher fat content than other roasts, which increases the flavor.
+Other options would also be beef brisket, sirloin, roast, or shoulder roast; all of those have less fat than a chuck roast.

 - Olive oil - Used to sear the roast before adding it to the slow cooker.